How Abramovich took Chelsea Women from playing before '100 people and a dog' to a Champions League final | Goal.com

 Now, they are bidding to complete the third – and toughest – stage of a quadruple.

-Unsurprisingly, Chelsea Women chairman Adrian Jacobs can't quite believe just how far they've come.
+Unsurprisingly, Chelsea Women chairman Adrian Jacob can't quite believe just how far they've come.

 "You had big club names but they were affiliated to the club rather than being run by the club.
 Our staff, like Emma and her assistants, were working 90 hour weeks to keep things going.